aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/Initializing staking pool.md

 sidebar_position: 14
 ---

-## Initializing staking pool
+## Initializing staking pool & Voting

-In AIT3 we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool), if you've already done this through the UI, you can igore this step and jump into "Bootstrapping validator node".
+In AIT3 we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool).
+We have also created a voting UI, which you can see from below

-Once you have completed the below, you can go to [Connecting to Aptos Incentivized Testnet](/nodes/ait/connect-to-testnet) for detailed steps on how to get your node connected to the blockchain
+Once you have completed the following sections, you can go to [Connecting to Aptos Incentivized Testnet](/nodes/ait/connect-to-testnet) for detailed steps on how to get your node connected to the blockchain

 ## Initialize staking pool